UAF Department Chair Policy

 F. Department Chair Disputes, Vacancies, and Recall

-1. If an action of the department chair is appealed by a simple majority of the eligible voting members of the department and the issue cannot be resolved within the department, the matter shall be referred to the dean for arbitration.
+1. If an action of the department chair is disputed by a simple majority of the eligible voting members of the department and the issue cannot be resolved within the department, the matter shall be referred to the dean for arbitration.
 If necessary, the dean will refer the matter to the Provost.
-(See Section F 6 for recall procedure.)

-2. If the department chair's position becomes vacant due to unexpected prolonged leave, illness, death, resignation, or other circumstances, the dean shall appoint a department faculty member to act as department chair.
+2. If the department chair's position becomes vacant due to unexpected prolonged leave, illness, death, resignation, or other circumstances, the dean shall appoint a department faculty member or other tenured faculty member who is eligible to serve as a department chair as defined by this policy.
 An election to fill this position will be held the following April 15.

-3. The department chair shall appoint an acting department chair whenever their absence from the department is for a period of less than two months.
+3. The department chair shall appoint an acting department chair whenever absent from the department and unavailable to carry out chair duties.
+The chair shall notify the department members and dean or director of such appointment.
 If this absence extends beyond two months, the procedure defined in Section F. 2. above is to be followed.

-4. Election of a new department chair may be requested by petition to the dean signed by three-quarters of the eligible voting members of the department or by the petition of the Dean to the department approved by 3/4's of the voting members of the department.
-After the election by the faculty [and ratification by the Dean], the new department chair will take office immediately and serve the unexpired term.
+4. Election of a new department chair may be requested by petition to the dean signed by three-quarters of the eligible voting members of the department or by the petition of the Dean to the department approved by three-fourths of the voting members of the department.
+After the election by the faculty, the new department chair will take office immediately and serve the unexpired term.